sartajsw/habit-tracker-flutter/README.md

-# habit-tracker-flutter
+# Habit Tracker App

-A simple Habit Tracker app built using Flutter
+A simple habit tracker app.
+I have tried to incoporate the best features (that I required) from other habit tracker apps.